Do you believe in Fairy Tales? Visit these 9 Castles in Luxembourg

 This is one of the castles belonging to the Valley of Seven castles.
 It dates back to the 13th century and was built by Theodoric.
 This castle in Luxembourg is of Renaissance style.
 It is now the Town Hall of Mersch, and while visitors cannot go inside the castle, they can still enjoy the stylistic build from the outside and important history.

-This castle in Luxembourg dates all the way back to 1573.
-It’s mostly known for hosting an international annual music festival, and attracts international orchestras and artists to put on a lovely performance.
-Jazz, rock, and classical music make up the festival’s performances, which runs from June until July.
+This castle in Luxembourg dates back to 1573.
+It’s mostly known for hosting an international annual music festival and attracts international orchestras and artists to put on a lovely performance.
+Jazz, rock, and classical music make up the festival’s performances, which run from June until July.

 This is one of the castles in Luxembourg belonging to the Valley of the Seven Castles.
-It was built from the first half of the seventeenth century as ‘House Forges,’ and now has beautiful gardens spread out throughout the front that were built in 1750.
+It was built in the first half of the seventeenth century as ‘House Forges,’ and now has beautiful gardens spread out throughout the front that was built in 1750.

-The construction of this castle in Luxembourg began in the 14th and 15th century, was partially destroyed by a war in 1542 and 1544, and then rebuilt in 1548.
-In 1982, the Bourglinster Music Festival was founded, with receptions, lectures, and concerts taking place inside of the castle.
+The construction of this castle in Luxembourg began in the 14th and 15th centuries, was partially destroyed by war in 1542 and 1544, and then rebuilt in 1548.
+In 1982, the Bourglinster Music Festival was founded, with receptions, lectures, and concerts taking place inside the castle.

 La Distillerie: This dining establishment gives visitors a unique experience of dining in a stone chamber with comfortable furnishings, warm colors, and delicious food.

-This castle was built in the 12th century by the counts of Clervaux on a rocky promontory, overlooking the city.
-This castles hosts 3 museums including The Family of Man, Museum of the Battle of the Bulge and Museum of Models of Luxembourg Castles.
+This castle was built in the 12th century by the Count of Clervaux on a rocky promontory, overlooking the city.
+This castle hosts 3 museums including The Family of Man, Museum of the Battle of the Bulge, and Museum of Models of Luxembourg Castles.